 Employees are overloaded and don’t want more information.
 Employees want the opportunity to decide what they will read and listen to and what they won’t.
 The internet changed the way we see and share information.
 Advances in social media technologies have taken whatever internets did and multiplied the outcome exponentially.
 Most of us are pretty adept at getting what we need – when we need it.
 It’s all out there.
 It’s de-motivating to operate in a world where you have access to all the information you need to make decisions effectively, except at work.
 Give them access to the information and let them decide.

 Employees are not partners in the business they only work for a salary.
-If they are not, they should be.
+This is why it’s important that that salary is delivered to them properly and efficiently to keep their satisfaction in the workplace high.
+Work is all about the income, and if you as an employer mess up their payroll, this can aggravate employees.
+This is why it’s important to have an efficient global payroll service like Cloudpay to ensure no mistakes are made.
+If they are not working for a salary, they should be.
 Employees who understand the broader context are far more likely to be engaged.
 Research from Gallup, Bain Consulting and the US Department of Labour show that those companies with a fully engaged workforce:

 - are 56% more likely to create higher customer loyalty